Planktonality/CCS-Meta-Transcriptome/README.md

 done
 ```
 This job will produce a transcripts.fasta file for each of your samples in a separate directory created by the outdir command.
 The next step is to assemble all of these .fasta files into a grand assembly which will act as a transcriptome for your next steps.
-To do so, you will have to concatenate each transcripts.fasta file using the `cat` command on the cluster, and name your file accordingly.
+To do so, you will have to concatenate each transcripts.fasta file using the `./cat` command on the cluster, and name your file accordingly.
 In this example, we'll name our file assembly.fasta, for future scripts that will use this mega assembly.

 ### 3. CD-HIT-EST